romeerez/orchid-orm/docs/src/guide/columns-json-types.md

 ## default

-Set a default value that will be returned in case input is `null` or `undefined`.
+Set a default value to be used during the **validation** if the input is `null` or `undefined`.
 If the function is provided, it will be called on each validation to use the returned value.

 ```ts
 export class Table extends BaseTable {